-This question asks: when, according to the CIA World Factbook, World Health Organization or United Nations, will life expectancy at birth for both sexes reach at least 100 years in any country?
+This question will resolve as the earliest date when life expectancy at birth for both sexes reach at least 100 years in any country, according to the CIA World Factbook, World Health Organization or United Nations.

 By 'for both sexes,' this question refers to the average for both sexes, not a requirement that life expectancy must equal 100 years for women and men individually.

 By 'country,' this question refers to a sovereign state.
 Special administrative regions, federal states or provinces, overseas territories, and other non-sovereign geopolitical entities do not count.